 The Microsoft Surface laptop has a backlit keyboard.
 On the sides of the keyboard, you’ll find two USB-A ports and one USB-C port.
 It also comes with a full-sized SDXC card reader.

 One of the things that makes it a contender for the best laptop for drawing is the 13.5″ PixelSense touchscreen.
 It has a resolution of 3240 x 2160.
 The colors are accurate, and it reaches 93% sRBG coverage.
 With a measured brightness of 413 nits, it’s a bright screen, and the only thing that keeps it from being usable in direct sunlight is its reflective surface.
 The touch screen is very responsive, and creating digital art with Microsoft’s surface pen works flawlessly.

 You might find yourself annoyed at the adaptive brightness setting that keeps changing the brightness even if the lighting conditions don’t seem to change much.
 Fortunately, you can turn that off in the settings.

 Expect fast performance with the Surface Books’ solid hardware.
-It has 32GB RAM, a 512GB PCIe SSD, and a 10th Gen Intel Core Quad-Core i7-1065G processor.
+It has 16GB RAM, a 256GB PCIe SSD, and a 10th Gen Intel Core Quad-Core i7-1065G processor.
 To top it off, it comes with a dedicated Nvidia GeForce GTX 1650 graphics card.
 It’s powerful enough to process demanding 3D rendering and can even handle gaming.